 To inspect the firepot, remove the cooking grates, drip tray, and heat baffle.
 The unit has run out of pellets if it’s empty or if all you discover inside is a mound of ashes.
 The temperature dropped as a result of this.

-Because spaces can occur between the pellet supply and the auger component, this can happen even if you add more pellets to the hopper during cooking.
+Because spaces can occur between the pellet supply and the auger component can happen even if you add more pellets to the hopper during cooking.
 This is known as void tunneling in the pellet grill world, and it’s more common with smaller pellet grills.
 See the separate section below for more information on tunneling.

 Restart the grill after cleaning out the firepot and replenishing the hopper.
 Everything needs to be in working order.